Nelson Mandela death: Irish strikers to attend funeral

 Mary Manning, the cashier whose action at the age of 21 sparked the strike, was commemorated along with her fellow protesters with an official plaque in the Republic of Ireland's capital five years ago.

 The plaque was presented by Mandela's successor as president of South Africa, Thabo Mbeki.

-Ms Manning also has a street named after her in Johannesburg.'An inspiration'
+Ms Manning also has a street named after her in Johannesburg.

 In an interview with Irish state broadcaster RTE after Mandela's death, she said: "The world has lost a great man.

 "So many admired what he was doing or what he did, and when he got out of prison, to then become elected president of the country and to be such a dignified man and his manner, and his way of dealing with people.